sburns1369/BitcoinGenX_MN_Script/README.txt

 go back to your VPS and occasionally check the Masternodes Sync'ing status with the commands...

 To Check MN 1
-genesisx-cli -datadir=/home/genesisx/.genesisx mnsync status To Check MN 2 genesisx-cli -datadir=/home/genesisx2/.genesisx mnsync status To Check MN 3 genesisx-cli -datadir=/home/genesisx3/.genesisx mnsync status To Check MN 4 genesisx-cli -datadir=/home/genesisx4/.genesisx mnsync status
+bitcoingenx-cli -datadir=/home/bitcoingenx/.bitcoingenx mnsync status To Check MN 2 bitcoingenx-cli -datadir=/home/bitcoingenx2/.bitcoingenx mnsync status To Check MN 3 bitcoingenx-cli -datadir=/home/bitcoingenx3/.bitcoingenx mnsync status To Check MN 4 bitcoingenx-cli -datadir=/home/bitcoingenx4/.bitcoingenx mnsync status

 We are watching for the "IsBlockchainSynced" to equals true, not false.
 This will take some time, relax.